benfjohnson/developer-dot/certcapture/certification.md

 <h1 class="entry-title" data-fontsize="32" data-lineheight="NaN">Avalara AvaTax with CertCapture</h1>

 Certification for Avalara AvaTax with CertCapture requires the delivery of all functional requirements shown below.
+This checklist assumes that you are using AvaTax in conjunction with CertCapture.

 Key:  R: Functionality required for certification     N: Functionality not required, but noted
 <h2 data-fontsize="22" data-lineheight="32">AvaTax Administration &amp; Utilities Integration</h2>